Staff and student suggestions

 We aim to promote Fairtrade at every opportunity and follow the principals of the Fairtrade Foundation.
 We will continue to run a range of events and activities with Fairtrade being the main focus.

-“Reduce car parking and actively encourage/incentivise and support use of local public transport and cycle/walk to week schemes.”
+“Reduce car parking and actively encourage/incentivise and support the use of local public transport and cycle/walk to work schemes.”

-There are currently 18 cycles available for hire and can be hired for up to 7 days at a time.
+We also provide bicycles for students and staff to hire to get around each campus.
+There are currently 18 bicycles available for hire and can be hired for up to 7 days at a time.
 Click here to find out more.